dcbaker/cython/docs/src/userguide/language_basics.rst

         ...

 The "?" indicates that the value ``-1`` only signals a possible error.
-In this case, Cython generates a call to :c:func:`PyErr_Occurred` if the exception value is returned, to make sure it really received an exception and not just a normal result.
+In this case, Cython0 generates a call to :c:func:`PyErr_Occurred` if the exception value is returned, to make sure it really received an exception and not just a normal result.